-The weather is warming into mid-spring, a first quarter moon hangs in the afternoon sky.
+The weather is turning hot heading into the summer months and the vines are heavy with ripening fruit.
 The vines are alive and actively reaching for the sun, sending out bright green tendrils.
 Pulling in off Highway 3, just past the stoplight in San Antonio de Las Minas, the hacienda style tasting room of Vina de Liceaga is an easy destination.
 Beyond the tasting room is a park-like setting that invites visitors to walk into the shade of an old forest of coastal live oaks, some having one hundred years.
 A flash of an idea arises instantly to plan a picnic wrapped around very good wines from the Liceaga cellars.
 Patches of shade and sunlight dance over the ground, certainly a beautiful outdoor setting for weddings and parties.
 Quickly, it becomes apparent that there is more than meets a casual eye.
 Wine tasting is more a journey than a destination.
 Sharing wine can lead us into the history and heart of wine making, while meeting other passionate wine lovers.

 Right from the start Juan began to infuse the wine with the family story.
 The tasting begins with a young Rosa, La Rosa de Liceaga.
 Its label, with a full rose in bloom, was from an original 1914 painting done by grandfather Liceaga.
 It honors him because of “His love of developing wine.”
 La Rosa is a unique blend of Merlot, Grenache and Syrah.
 The color is delightful, the aroma of peach, apricot and grapefruit opens like a spring day.
 It is not a complex wine, but intrigues with its layering.
 What makes this outstanding is the use of the Merlot in the blend.